wimpy/wimpy.deploy/README.md

 # Template to be used when no docker-compose file is provided by the application
 wimpy_docker_compose_template: "templates/docker-compose.yml.j2"

+# Docker registry login configuration - Set only if using private images and login is required.
+You can use the same values used in wimpy.build
+# Docker registry url/host.
+The trailing slash is not required but it works with it anyway
+wimpy_docker_registry: ""
+# Docker registry username
+wimpy_docker_registry_username: ""
+# Docker registry email (only if needed)
+wimpy_docker_registry_email: ""
+# Docker registry password
+wimpy_docker_registry_password: ""

 # Launch Configuration
 # AWS Region where to deploy
 wimpy_aws_region: "eu-west-1"